Professor Removes Tweet About Justice Sotomayor

 A professor at George Mason University’s Antonin Scalia Law School has removed his entire Twitter account and apologized for a tweet about Justice Sonia Sotomayor.

-Randall also said Buckley was sorry for the tweet.
-“I regret that my foolish remarks have caused great sadness.
+Randall also said Buckley had apologized for the tweet: “I regret that my foolish remarks have caused great sadness.
 I fully support the principle of inclusion and respect for every student.”

 The president of George Mason, Gregory Washington, sent a campuswide email that did not name Buckley.
 “Earlier today, a member of the Mason faculty shared a personal opinion on Twitter that does not represent the inclusive community that we as a university should strive to achieve at all times.
 We appreciate, foster, and welcome diversity of background and perspectives, and dialogue that builds on the merits of a civil society, makes us stronger as individuals, and allows us the great successes we have achieved so far.
 Definitive divisive language does the opposite and will tear down our efforts to be part of something greater than ourselves, and our ability to create something greater for society,” Washington said.